 |

 From sorcerers to tunnels, this is an amazing place of beauty and myth, challenges and faery people.
 We both have been overwhelmed with the romance and beauty of the Faroes and would love to rent a wee bothy and disappear to dream for a while.
-A truly worthwhile visit but tomorrow we leave to fly to Edinburgh for the last leg of our northern odyssey.
+It had been a truly worthwhile visit but tomorrow we say goodbye and fly to Edinburgh for the last leg of our northern odyssey.

 No comments: